-An intervention study from University Hospital Birmingham evaluated the impact of introducing the one-step Clinell Universal Wipes (which both clean and disinfect) to replace a two-step detergent wipe cleaning followed by alcohol wipe disinfection for nurse-led cleaning tasks.
-The change in disinfection approach was associated with a significant 55% reduction in the rate of MRSA acquisition (from 20.7 to 9.4 per 100,000 patient bed days; p <0.005).
+A study just published by scientists from University Hospital Birmingham evaluated the impact of introducing the one-step Clinell Universal Wipes (which both clean and disinfect) to replace a two-step detergent wipe cleaning followed by alcohol wipe disinfection for nurse-led cleaning tasks.
+The change in disinfection approach was associated with a significant 55% reduction in the rate of MRSA acquisition.

 The conference also featured a debate on decontamination and environment: high vs low technology.
 Dr Curtis Donskey argued for high technologies, and Prof Stephanie Dancer argued that low technologies will always be required.
 Dr Donskey stressed the importance of manual cleaning before the deployment of automated systems, arguing that the speed, efficacy and non-corrosive nature of such systems made them an attractive adjunct to manual cleaning.
 Dr Donskey also discussed the results from the BETR-D study and evidence for automated systems in reducing rates of healthcare associated infections (HAIs), when compared to traditional methods.
 Prof Dancer argued that we can use all the 'hot air' high technologies available but they can't physically remove dirt and that cleaning is essential with one wipe, one site, one direction and elbow grease.
 Prof Dancer presented evidence on numerous 'cleaning' studies and used the latest evidence from the REACH cleaning initiative study to show the impact on MRSA and VRE rates.
 At the end of the debate Dancer 'wiped' the smile of Donskey's face, because the audience voted for low technology!
 If you'd like to hear more about any of the above, please get in touch.